FracturedCode/FracturedCode.GitVersioning/README.md

 ## Irony

-Yes, I know in order to publish this as a package it has to have a semver.
+Yes, I know if I want to publish this as a package it has to have a semver.
 If you think this is an actual criticism, you may have missed the point.

 ## Resources